 What you should do next?

-If you’d like this treatment, please can you call the local office or ring 0800 0111 222, we will then give you a quote for the treatment and arrange a convenient date to apply it, if you are in agreement.
+If you’d like this treatment, please can you call the local office, we will then give you a quote for the treatment and arrange a convenient date to apply it, if you are in agreement.